awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/user-guide-for-sellers.md

  If you want to sell your software in AWS Marketplace, review the requirements and then follow the steps to register as a seller\.
 There are different registration requirements based on where you reside and what type of products you're selling\.
 To register as a seller in AWS Marketplace, you can use an existing AWS account or create a new account\.
 All AWS Marketplace interactions are tied to the account that you choose\.

 **Notes**
-Registering as an AWS Marketplace seller is a prerequisite to be an AWS Data Exchange data provider\.
+Registering as an AWS Marketplace seller is a prerequisite to listing data products on AWS Data Exchange and making them available on AWS Marketplace\.
 For more information about these requirements, see [Providing Data Products on AWS Data Exchange](https://docs.aws.amazon.com/data-exchange/latest/userguide/providing-data-sets.html) in the *AWS Data Exchange User Guide*\.
 For information about the permissions that AWS Marketplace sellers need, see [Policies and permissions for AWS Marketplace sellers](detailed-management-portal-permissions.md)\.

 ## Seller requirements for publishing free software products<a name="seller-requirements-for-publishing-free-products"></a>

- Whether you charge for your product or not, when you offer it in AWS Marketplace, you're selling that product\.
+ Regardless of whether you charge for your product when you offer it in AWS Marketplace, you're selling that product\.
 The cost to the customer is $0\.00, but you and the customer agree to a mutual contract for use of the product\.
 If you offer only free products, you don't have to provide banking information to AWS Marketplace\.
 To create and offer free products in AWS Marketplace, you must:
 +  Sell publicly available, full\-feature production\-ready software\.
 +  Have a defined customer support process and support organization\.
 +  Provide a means to keep software regularly updated and free of vulnerabilities\.